Healthy Snack Ideas

 One of the most satisfying toast-toppers—aside from avocado, of course—is nut butter.
 There are plenty of different options—whether that's almond, cashew, regular ol' peanut—and each of them will give you a good amount of protein and healthy fat, à la avos.

-How to use it: Spread these nut butters with high protein on whole grain toast or an English muffin, or add it to your oatmeal or smoothies.
+How to use it: Spread nut butters with high protein on whole grain toast or an English muffin, or add it to your oatmeal or smoothies.

 3. Hummus